rspec/rspec-rails/README.md

 ## `be_routable`

 Passes if the path is recognized by Rails' routing.
-This is primarily intended to be used with `not_to` to specify routes that should not be routable.
+This is primarily intended to be used with `not_to` to specify standard CRUD routes which should not be routable.

 ```ruby
 expect(:get => "/widgets/1/edit").not_to be_routable